masonleon/masonleon/README.md

 ### Hi there 👋

+I'm a dedicated and collaborative maritime, transportation & logistics, and supply chain professional with a master's degree in computer science, data science specialization.

+Through several internships and positions in the maritime, intermodal, and logistics industries, I was introduced to the complex operations of the global supply chain and the movement of freight.
+My work experiences exposed me to the industry’s use of computing to optimize the routing of cargo, enable secure communication with stakeholders, improve safety, and deploy next-generation vehicles and freight infrastructure.
+Through this, I recognized the vital link between data, computer science, and the future of transportation.

+I returned to school to gain an advanced technical skill set and a core understanding of technologies utilized throughout the field.
+I look forward to applying my studies in support of data projects, exciting new ideas, and emerging technologies that will improve efficiencies and further advance North American intermodal supply chain operations.

+In my GitHub, you will find some of my academic and personal projects.

 <!--
 **masonleon/masonleon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.